Zepyhrus/mecheye_python_interface/README.md

 # Mech-Eye_python_interface
 This is official Python interfaces for Mech-Eye cameras.

+If you are using Mech-Eye cameras with firmware version older than 1.0.0, please switch to Branch 0.4.0.

 ## Introduction

 This project is developped by python.
 We use ZeroMQ library to connect camera devices in the LANs.
 And Google protobuf is used to pack and unpack data from network.